dagraham/plm-dgraham/README.md

 ## History

-Some variant of these scripts have been used since 2014 to schedule tennis doubles matches for a group of around 30 players.
+Some variant of this program has been used since 2014 to schedule tennis doubles matches for a group of around 30 players.
 Play takes place weekly on the same weekday and time and the schedules are made for a three months (one quarter) at a time.
 This process involves these steps.

-1. Email a request for the dates that the player cannot play to each player.
+- Obtain a list of the dates that each player cannot play.
-2. When the responses have been received, randomly sort available players for each date into groups of 4 taking account of previous pairings.
+- Randomly sort available players for each date into groups of 4 taking account of previous pairings.
-3. From each group, randomly select a 'captain' taking account of previous selections.
+- From each group, randomly select a 'captain' taking account of previous selections.
-4. Email both group and individual schedules to each player.
+- Send the completed schedules to each player.

 This program uses `python3` which must be installed on your system.
 To check this open a terminal window and execute the following.